 Global engagement of stakeholders in the business sector, science and administration

-Focuses of the project work in Berlin are provision of advice and workshops for business sector stakeholders, promoting the participation of companies (particularly small and medium companies) in international and development cooperations, supporting further Berlin districts in becoming certified as a Fair Trade Town, as well as the development and piloting implementation of learning modules with a global dimension in higher education.
-Knowledge gained from these campaigns should lead to recommendations for further cooperation between administration and economy in the area of development cooperation.
+Focuses of the project work in Berlin have been provision of advice and workshops for business sector stakeholders, promoting the participation of companies (particularly small and medium companies) in international and development cooperations, supporting of Berlin districts in becoming certified as a Fairtrade Town, as well as the development and piloting implementation of learning modules with a global dimension in higher education.

-The project is coordinated by the BGZ, which is responsible for the project management, the transnational networking and the evaluation.
+The project was coordinated by BGZ, which was responsible for project management, transnational networking and evaluation.

 This document has been produced with the financial assistance of the European Union.
 The contents of this document are the sole responsibility of Senatsverwaltung für Wirtschaft, Technologie und Forschung and can under no circumstances be regarded as reflecting the position of the European Union.